KawanChaudhary/galytix-weather-app/README.md

 -   Display a list of countries with sorting, filtering, and pagination.
 -   View weather details (temperature, precipitation, wind) for the selected country's capital.
 -   Toggle between metric and imperial units.
--   Show a map for the selected country.
 -   Display weather icons and a moon phase component.
--   Colorful and responsive design.

 ## Tech Stack